Prag8855/aab/content/guides/permanent-residence.md

 When you go to your appointment, bring...[^7]

 - [ ] **The [required documents](#required-documents)**
-    Bring all your application documents, even if you already sent them online.[^47] In your appointment invitation, the *Ausländerbehörde* might ask for more documents.[^2]
+    Bring all your application documents, even if you already sent them online.
+In your appointment invitation, the *Ausländerbehörde* might ask for more documents.[^2]
 - [ ] **Updated documents**
     The *Ausländerbehörde* might ask for more recent versions of your documents.
 For example, they might ask for updated proofs of employment and proofs of income.
 - [ ] **Your appointment confirmation**, printed
     You can't enter the *Ausländerbehörde* without it.
 They check at the door.
 You must print it.
 - [ ] **Passport photo** (35 × 45 mm)
     You do not need to cut the photos yourself; they have a tool for this.
-The photo should be less than 6 months old.[^36] - [Where to get passport photos](/guides/biometric-pictures-in-berlin).
+The photo should be less than 6 months old. - [Where to get passport photos](/guides/biometric-pictures-in-berlin).
 - [ ] **Cash, Visa, Mastercard or [[Girocard]]**
     You must pay the application fee.
 It costs 109€ to 147€.[^44] You must sometimes pay later, when you pick up your permanent residence card.
 This fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.
+- [ ] **Your family**
+    If you apply as the spouse, parent or child of a German citizen, they must come with you to the appointment.[^30]
 - [ ] **A translator** (optional)
     Many *Ausländerbehörde* employees only speak German.
-If you don't speak German, bring an interpreter or a German-speaking friend.[^63] It's not required, but it helps.
+You can bring a translator or a German-speaking friend.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 [Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.

-If you apply as the spouse, parent or child of a German citizen, they must come with you to the appointment.[^30]

 In the email, they might ask for more documents.
 Sometimes, the process takes so long that they ask for an updated version of your documents.

 The appointment takes 15 to 60 minutes.[^4] You spend most of that time waiting.

-The *[[Ausländerbehörde]]* employee will ask you questions in German.
-It's just a simple conversation to see if you can speak German.[^1]
+The *[[Ausländerbehörde]]* employee might ask you questions in German, to see if you speak German.[^1]

 If they approve your permanent residence, they must print the plastic card.
 This takes a few weeks.
 You might get a temporary certificate while you wait.[^31] It allows you to stay in Germany, but it's not a valid travel document.
 It does not allow you to re-enter Germany.